-Site: OP3 South of Railway Line Surface Water Should further development be permitted, best practice with regards to surface water management should be implemented across the development area, and it is important to ensure that any increase in runoff is managed within the existing systems, or through new drainage networks.
-Sustainable Drainage Systems (SuDS) The OP 3 site is already largely developed but it is recommended to incorporate Sustainable Drainage Systems (SuDS) such as tree pits, swales, filter drains, green roofs, and permeable paths to enhance surface water management and improve site resilience of the site.
-Commentary on Flood Risk The site is predominantly in Flood Zone C, but it is shown partially within the CFRAM study extents of Flood Zone A and B. The flooding across the site appears to be due to a Tributary of the River Camlin and its tributaries breaking their banks and flowing over the railway line before inundating part of the lands.
-The potential land uses range from Industrial to Commercial to Warehousing and therefore, and are appropriately located everywhere on the site bar the western portion, which is in Flood Zone A. OP3 is subject to Industrial/Commercial/Warehouse Zoning.
+Site: OP3 South of Railway Line Commentary on Flood Risk The site is predominantly in Flood Zone C, but it is shown partially within the CFRAM study extents of Flood Zone A and B. The flooding across the site appears to be due to a Tributary of the River Camlin and its tributaries breaking their banks and flowing over the railway line before inundating part of the lands.
+The potential land uses range from Industrial to Commercial to Warehousing and therefore, and are appropriately located everywhere on the site bar the western portion, which is in Flood Zone A Development Options OP3 is subject to Industrial/Commercial/Warehouse Zoning.
 Development within OP3 is likely to involve redevelopment of existing uses.
-Development Options Any redevelopment of the industrial/commercial/warehouse businesses should be subject to a Detailed FRA at Development Management Stage that assesses residual risk.
-It will likely be possible to manage flood risk through site layout (both horizontal and vertical use of space) and finished floor levels.
+Any redevelopment of the industrial/commercial/warehouse businesses should be subject to a Detailed FRA at Development Management Stage that assesses residual risk.
+It will likely be possible to manage flood risk through site layout (both horizontal and vertical use of space) and finished floor levels